westonganger/spreadsheet_architect/README.md

 # Using Instances option or ActiveRecord Relations

-When using the `:instances` option or on an ActiveRecord relation, Spreadsheet Architect utilizes an instance method defined on your class to generate the data.
-It looks for the `spreadsheet_columns` method on your model/class.
+When NOT using the `:data`, such as the `:instances` option or on an ActiveRecord relation, Spreadsheet Architect requires an instance method defined on the class to generate the data.
+It looks for the `spreadsheet_columns` method on the class.
 If you are using on an ActiveRecord model and that method is not defined, it would fallback to the models `column_names` method (not recommended).
+If using the `:data` option this is ignored.

 ```ruby
 class Post